Rindr

-Rindr (Old Norse: /non/) or Rinda (Latin) (sometimes Anglicized Rind) is a female character in Norse mythology, described either as a goddess or a human princess.
-She was impregnated by Odin and gave birth to the avenger of Baldr's death—in the Old Norse sources, Váli.
+Rindr (Old Norse, sometimes Anglicized Rind) is a goddess in Norse mythology.
+In Old Norse sources, she is the mother of Odin's son Váli.

+In Saxo Grammaticus's euhemerised account found in his Gesta Danorum, she is a human princess from the Ruthenians, a Slavic group.
+In Saxo's tale, she is mother of a son of Odin named Bous.

+Old Norse sources

+Drawing from earlier traditional material, the Prose Edda section Gylfaginning says that Rindr is mother of Odin's son Váli and is one of the ásynjur (goddesses).

+Rindr's encounter with Odin is referenced in stanza 3 of Sigurðardrápa, a skaldic poem by Kormákr Ögmundarson praising Sigurðr Hlaðajarl, who ruled around Trondheim in the mid-10th century.
+Kormákr’s verse contains the statement, seið Yggr til Rindar (Yggr [Óðinn]? enchanted Rindr), using the verb síða.
+No further details are provided.

+Rindr's name occurs in several skaldic verses and in the eddic poem "Baldrs draumar", where alliteration suggests it may originally have been *Vrindr; the etymology remains uncertain but there may be a connection with the Swedish placename Vrinnevi or Vrinnevid, near Norrköping.
+Rani is also mentioned in verse 6 of the eddic poem "Grógaldr": þann gól Rindi Rani (that [charm] Rani chanted to Rindr).

+Gesta Danorum

-Snorri Sturluson's Prose Edda refers to Rindr as the mother of Váli and one of the ásynjur (goddesses).
-The most detailed account is in Book III of the Gesta Danorum, written by Saxo Grammaticus around the early 13th century.
-There, she is a human princess named Rinda and is the daughter of the King of the Ruthenians.
-After Balderus' death, Othinus consulted seers on how to get revenge.
+In the 12th century, Danish historian Saxo Grammaticus authored a euhemerised account of Odin and Rind in book III of his Gesta Danorum.
+There, Rindr is a human princess named Rinda and is the daughter of the King of the Ruthenians.
+After Balderus's death, Othinus consulted seers on how to get revenge.

 On their advice, Othinus went to the Ruthenians disguised as a warrior called Roster.
 There, he was twice turned down by Rinda.
 He then wrote runes on a piece of bark and touched her with it, causing her to go mad, and disguised himself as a medicine woman called Wecha, who was allowed to see her.
 She finally fell ill; the disguised Othinus then said he had medicine with which to cure her, but that it would cause a violent reaction.
 On Othinus' advice, the king tied Rinda to her bed and Othinus proceeded to rape her.
 From the rape was born Bous, who would later avenge Balderus.

-Óðinn’s rape of Rindr is described once outside the Gesta Danorum, in a line of stanza 3 of Sigurðardrápa, a poem by Kormákr Ögmundarson praising Sigurðr Hlaðajarl, who ruled around Trondheim in the mid-10th century.
-Like other such praise-poems, it is generally assumed to be genuine rather than a later pseudo-historical composition.
-Kormákr’s verse contains the statement, seið Yggr til Rindar (Yggr [Óðinn]? enchanted Rindr), denoting Óðinn’s magical rape of Rindr with the verb síða.
-This suggests that Kormakr thought the magic known as seiðr was integral to Óðinn’s raping of Rindr, and is important evidence for Óðinn's association with this kind of magic.
-Another passage that may refer to the same event is in verse 6 of the Eddic poem "Grógaldr": þann gól Rindi Rani (that [charm] Rani chanted to Rindr).

-Rindr's name occurs in several skaldic verses and in "Baldrs draumar", where alliteration suggests it may originally have been *Vrindr; the etymology remains uncertain but there may be a connection with the Swedish placename Vrinnevi or Vrinnevid, near Norrköping.